agenticify/.github/README.md

 - GitHub Sponsors: see the **Sponsor** button on our repos

 ## Contact
-- Website: kodozo.ai
+- Website: agenticify.ai
-- Email: kodozoai@gmail.com
+- Email: agenticify@gmail.com